China power cuts: What is causing the country's blackouts?

 Power cuts in China, UK petrol stations running out of fuel, energy bills jumping in Europe and soaring crude oil, natural gas and coal prices on wholesale markets - it would be tempting to assume the world is suddenly in the grip of a global energy drought.

-However, it is not quite that simple as that - there are some distinctly different issues around the world.
+However, it is not quite as simple as that - there are some distinctly different issues around the world.

 For example, in the UK petrol stations have run dry as motorists rushed to fill up their vehicles over concerns that a shortage of tanker drivers would mean fuel would soon become scarce.